quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

 qnout.check(weights, data, "futures")
 qnout.write(weights)
 ```
 The single-pass implementation is very fast because it uses fast bulk operations on the full time series.
 On the other hand, it is possible that implicit looking-forward is taking place.
 To verify the results of your single-pass strategy you can use  the file **precheck.ipynb** (in the root directory of your strategy) and read the warnings.

+### Quantiacs: Multi-Pass Mode

 As an alternative, you can use the function **qnt.backtester.backtest** and perform a slower multi-pass simulation which is looking-forward free.
 Note that we will check your In-Sample Sharpe ratio at submission time using a multi-pass implementation which will reveal looking-forward issues.

 This is an example of **multi-pass implementation** where at timestamp "t" only data until timestamp "t" are available by construction: